 - Gentle exercise like a walk can also help.
 This will also improve your sleep and make you feel more fit and less tired, both of which help indirectly.

 Some women develop a pregnancy-related itch, usually in the last few weeks of pregnancy.
-This is called 'urticaria of pregnancy'.
 The skin is not dry, there is often no rash, yet the itch can be intense and it is often felt all over the body.

-Less commonly, itching in pregnancy - particularly in the later weeks - is due to the gallbladder (a small gland underneath the liver) not working properly.
+Less commonly, itching in pregnancy - particularly in the later weeks - is due to a small gland underneath the liver (the gallbladder) not working properly.
 This can sometimes cause problems for your baby.
 Therefore, if you do develop itching and have no skin rash, it is important to see your doctor or midwife.
 He or she may arrange for a simple blood test to make sure that your gallbladder is working properly.
 See the separate leaflet Obstetric Cholestasis for more information.

-Local causes of itching, particularly small patches, are often due to skin infections.
-These can be caused by fungi such as tinea or by germs (bacteria) which may cause hair follicles to become infected (folliculitis).
+Specific areas of itching, particularly small patches, are often due to skin infections.
+These can be caused by fungi such as tinea or thrush, or by germs (bacteria) which may cause hair follicles to become infected (folliculitis).